Qld Council & Councillor Profiles

 Qld Vice President 1

-Louise Martin is married, with twin girls born in December 2005.
+Background: Louise Martin is married, with twin girls born in December 2005.
 She lives on a sheep and cattle property 30km from Tambo.
-The girls did prep and year one with Charleville School of Distance Education before the family moved closer to Tambo in December 2012.
-The girls now catch the school bus to attend Tambo State School.
+The girls did prep and year one with Charleville School of Distance Education and then completed primary at the Tambo State School, catching the bus to school, after the family moved closer to Tambo.
+The girls are now at boarding school in Brisbane.